 Printify Gildan 5000 vs Printful

 The decision isn't purely on per-unit cost.
-Printful's tighter quality control and global fulfillment network reduce variance — fewer "this print looked different than the mockup" customer complaints — which has its own dollar value.
-Printify's per-unit-cost advantage scales harder once you cross 50–100 orders/month.
+Printful's tighter quality control and integrated logistics reduce variance — fewer "this print looked different than the mockup" customer complaints — which has its own dollar value.
+For high-volume sellers on Premium, Printify's per-unit cost still wins.
+For sellers who value consistency and don't want to manage provider selection, Printful's Gildan pricing is competitive with Printify Free.

 Quick Specs Reference